 Why Many University of Washington Students Struggle in Calculus

-Many UW students performed extremely well in mathematics during high school.
+Many Washington students performed extremely well in mathematics during high school.
 However, university mathematics courses are very different.

 Common challenges include